Additional Avenues to Seek Redress

 In the event you are still not satisfied with the final response from the Bank, you may seek review with the following redress channels:

-• Ombudsman for Financial Services (OFS)
+• Financial Markets Ombudsman Services (FMOS)

-Ombudsman for Financial Services,
+Financial Markets Ombudsman Services,

 Level 14, Main Block,

-Menara Takaful Malaysia
+Menara Takaful Malaysia,

 No. 4, Jalan Sultan Sulaiman,